Ballet fantastique in one act

 The Enchanted Forest was the first ballet that Lev Ivanov choreographed and staged as an independent ballet master.
 The ballet was originally choreographed for the students of the Imperial Ballet School.
 Every year, performances were given at the graduation ceremonies of the school, for which a new ballet might be staged.
 Composing The Enchanted Forest had nothing particular to do with Ivanov’s appointment as second ballet master; it was a routine function of his teaching.

 The ballet was premièred on the 5th April [O.S.
 24th March] 1887 at the theatre school and was later given a public performance by the Imperial Ballet company on the 15th May [O.S.
 3rd May], the last day of the season, alongside a performance of The Naiad and the Fisherman.
 Critical response to The Enchanted Forest was mixed; there were quibbles about the leading ballerinas: Alexandra Vinogradova, who danced the leading role in the school performance was found to be plump, whereas Varvara Nikitina, her counterpart on the Mariinsky stage, was declared lacking in aplomb.
-Ivanov’s choreography was greatly criticised, with the theatre critic of the St Petersburg Gazette writing:
+Ivanov’s choreography was greatly criticised, with the theatre critic of the Saint Petersburg Gazette writing:

 …this is Mr. Ivanov’s first attempt as an independent ballet master … excepting one variation with classical shadings, there is absolutely nothing in the new ballet deserving of praise.